top of page

 Here's what you'd miss if you skip Gen V Season 2 and go straight into the final season:

 Marie, Jordan, and the Gen V crew join Starlight's resistance.
 This is the Season 2 finale cliffhanger and the single biggest thread bridging the two shows.
-Five episodes into The Boys Season 5, they still haven't shown up.
+They don't appear until Episode 7 of the eight-episode season.

 That's the list.
 Two plot points.
 Eight hours of television.
-And even those two points haven't mattered yet.
+And now that the season is over, we know how little even those two points ended up mattering.

 The Boys Season 5 premiere does reference a significant Gen V Season 2 event, but it provides enough context on its own.
 You wouldn't sit there confused.
-Kripke told Polygon he doesn't want the spinoffs to be "required viewing," and the first five episodes prove he meant it.
+Eric Kripke told Polygon he doesn't want the spinoffs to be "required viewing," and the complete season proved he meant it.

 The final season of The Boys is, unsurprisingly, about The Boys.
 The spinoff cast is set dressing, not required homework.